evildmp/afraid-to-commit/docs/commandlinegit.rst

 .. note::
    Forcing operations with ``-f``

-    Generally speaking, using the ``-f`` flag for Git operations is to be avoided.
+    Using the ``-f`` flag for Git operations is to be avoided.
 It offers plenty of scope for mishap.
 If Git tells you about a problem and you force your way past it, you're inviting trouble.
+It's almost always better to find a different way around the problem than forcing it.

+    ``git push -f`` in particular has ruined a nice day for many people.

 Stash
 ^^^^^